AbeMonk8558/BallPhysics/README.md

 <!-- end of the list -->

 Here's a [Desmos graph](https://www.desmos.com/calculator/y7s1hssxid) I created to prove that the discussed method works.
 Under the folder `Proportion Solve` you can find the quadratic setup and solution.
+The answer at this [Stackoverflow post](https://stackoverflow.com/questions/43577298/calculating-collision-times-between-two-circles-physics/43577790#43577790) helped me come to this solution, just for extra information.